Tasmania (album)

 Tasmania is the eighth studio album by Australian psychedelic rock band Pond.
 It was released on 1 March 2019 by Spinning Top Records via Caroline Australia (Interscope Records internationally).
-As with previous Pond albums, it is also produced by former member and Tame Impala frontman Kevin Parker.
+As with previous Pond albums, it is also co-produced by former member and Tame Impala frontman Kevin Parker.
 It features 10 tracks, led by third single "Daisy".

 At the AIR Awards of 2020, the album was nominated for Best Independent Rock Album or EP.

 Background

 Tasmania has been called a "sister album" to the band's previous record, 2017's The Weather.
 It was recorded in Fremantle, Western Australia.

 Concept

 Tasmania, much like the band's previous release, The Weather, is a concept album that continues exploring certain themes and topics touched on in that record.
 In a statement, the band called the album a "dejected meditation on planetary discord, water, machismo, shame, blame and responsibility, love, blood and empire".
 In addition, the band also stated that the album "coats an undercurrent of restless, anxious dread in a sheen of light, apathetic content - both real and parody - rather than wallowing in self-pity, encouraging us to celebrate the fruits of our planet, frolic in the ocean, kick up the dust, roll in the grass and enjoy the feeling of being in love - while we still can."